10 Best Loudness Meter Plugins (LUFS, RMS, True Peak)

 • Exportable Loudness Reports

 I can export measurements as PDF, PNG, or SVG files.
-This has been valuable for client documentation and broadcast submissions.
-The reports include all metering data, graphs, and loudness history in a professional format.
+This is really helpful for client documentation and broadcast submissions.
+The reports include all the metering data, graphs, and loudness history in a professional format.

 SSL Meter Pro